Beast Tamer: Light novels

 Written by Suzu Miyama began publication as a web novel on the novel publishing site Shōsetsuka ni Narō on June 11, 2018.
 The series was later acquired by Kodansha who have published it in print as a light novel with illustrations by Hotosoka since May 2, 2019.
 The announcement of printed version and manga adaptation was on the same date, October 20, 2018.
-As of July 1, 2022, eight volumes have been released.
+As of February 28, 2025, ten volumes have been released.

 Manga

-A manga adaptation illustrated by Moto Shigemura began serialization in Square Enix's Manga UP! website on January 30, 2019.
+A manga adaptation illustrated by Moto Shigemura began serialization in Square Enix's Manga Up! website on January 30, 2019.
 The first volume was released on June 12, 2019.
-As of September 2022, seven volumes have been released.
+As of August 2025, ten volumes have been released.

 Anime

 An anime television series adaptation was announced on June 10, 2022.
 The series is animated by EMT Squared and directed by Atsushi Nigorikawa, with Takashi Aoshima overseeing the series' scripts, Shuuhei Yamamoto designing the characters, and Yuki Hayashi, Alisa Okehazama, and Naoyuki Chikatani composing the music.
 It aired from October 2 to December 25, 2022, on AT-X, Tokyo MX, ytv, TVA, and BS Fuji.
-The opening theme song is "Change The World" by MADKID, while the ending theme song is "LOVE＆MOON" by Marika Kouno.
-Crunchyroll licensed the series outside of Asia, and have streamed an English dub starting on October 15, 2022.
+The opening theme song is "Change The World" by MADKID, while the ending theme song is "LOVE&MOON" by Marika Kōno.
+Crunchyroll streamed the series worldwide outside of Asia; an English dub premiered on the service on October 15, 2022.
 Muse Communication licensed it in South and Southeast Asia.